Skip to main content

 3. Create the data directory, to store the application database (mainly the blockchain).

-4. Run the command to download the latest release of Hathor core:
+4. Download the latest release of Hathor core:

 git clone -b release https://github.com/HathorNetwork/hathor-core.git